hftbattle/documentation/en/interface/modes.md

 To specify the strategy you want to test **tick** (✔ icon) next to it in your submissions table.
 Otherwise the system would automatically select the best strategy.
 System decision is based on the **control set** results.

-> **Note 1:** None of your strategies will be used in the weekly testing unless you select it manually or send any of your strategies for a weekly testing.
+> **Note 1**: None of your strategies will be used in the weekly testing unless you select it manually or send any of your strategies for a weekly testing.
+>
-> **Note 2:** If you select a strategy that tuned several sets of parameters on the testing mode the system will automatically choose the parameter set with the best result.
+> **Note 2**: If you select a strategy that tuned several sets of parameters on the testing mode the system will automatically choose the parameter set with the best result.

-Therefore there are two different ratings, which are being maintained for all the participants: by control set and by weekly testing.
+Therefore there are two different ratings, which are being maintained for all the participants: by control testing and by weekly testing.
 Please pay attention, those ratings have no effect on the **winners selections** and just necessary to monitor overfitting process and to evaluate results on the new available days.

 #### Final testing {#final_test}